Pavani004/SmartGush/prediction_model/README.md

-# Weather forecast using recurrent neural network
+# Drainage Defect Prediction using Recurrent Neural Networks (RNN)

 ## **Motivation**
-* Analsis of time series data.
-Here, weather forecasting data was used.
-However with minimal modification, __the program can be used in the time series data from different domains such as finance or health care__.
-* The goal is to predict temperature of the next 12 or 24 hours as time series data for weather forecasting was tested.
-* Compare performance using mean square error and mean absolute error
+* Analysis of time series data to predict potential defects in drainage systems.
+*The project focuses on predicting defective manholes and drainage blockages using a combination of IoT data from sensors and predictive analysis with RNN.
+* The goal is to implement a model that predicts drainage issues, allowing timely maintenance and preventing severe flooding.
+* The model aims to improve real-time monitoring, fault prediction, and overall maintenance planning for urban infrastructure.

 ## **Requirements**
 * Python (3.6.0)
 * Pandas (0.24.1)